apigee/istio-mixer-adapter/README.md

         kubectl apply -f apigee-rule.yaml
         kubectl apply -f api-spec.yaml

-At this point, you should no longer be able to access your helloworld service:
+At this point, you should no longer be able to access your helloworld service.
+If you curl it:

     curl http://$HELLOWORLD_URL/hello

-Should receive:
+You should receive a permission denied error:

     PERMISSION_DENIED:apigee-handler.apigee.istio-system:missing authentication